CraftAcademy/enviroment-setup/windows.md

 # How to Install Ubuntu 14.04 LTS on Oracle Virtual Box

-1. Step 1: Download [VirtualBox Windows Installer](vbox-win-install) and Install it.
+1. Step 1: Download [VirtualBox Windows Installer][vbox-win-install] and Install it.

   ![Virtual Box installation][img-01]

-2. Step 2: Download a copy of [Ubuntu from here](ubuntu-download)
+2. Step 2: Download a copy of [Ubuntu from here][ubuntu-download]

   Select between 32 or 64-bits version depending on your system architecture.